learningtapestry/ssdn/README.md

 This will allow you to go to `http://localhost:3000/hello` and call the lambda code from an HTTP endpoint.

+If you want the above commands to access the environment variables defined in your `.env` file, remember to export them to your current shell by running `set -a && source .env`.

 If you want to know about other commands, please refer to the official AWS SAM CLI documentation.